matt-harvey/dailycashmanager/README.rst

 To build a binary installer for Windows, you will need:

-- Nullsoft Scriptable Install System (NSIS)
+- Nullsoft Scriptable Install System (NSIS) (known to work with version 2.46)

 At the time of writing, these dependencies can be obtained from the following
 locations: